Rethinking Cross-lingual Gaps from a Statistical Viewpoint: Abstract

 \section{Abstract}

 Any piece of knowledge is usually expressed in one or a handful of natural languages on the web or in any large corpus.
-Large Language Models (LLMs) act as a bridge by acquiring knowledge from a \emph{source} language and making it accessible when queried from \emph{target} languages.
-Prior research has pointed to a \emph{cross-lingual gap}, viz., a drop in accuracy when the knowledge is queried in a target language compared to when the query is in the source language.
-Existing research has rationalized divergence in latent representations in source and target languages as the source of cross-lingual gap.
-In this work, we take an alternative view and hypothesize that the variance of responses in the target language is the main cause of this gap.
-For the first time, we formalize the cross-lingual gap in terms of bias-variance decomposition.
-We present extensive experimental evidence which support proposed formulation and hypothesis.
-We then reinforce our hypothesis through multiple inference-time interventions that control the variance and reduce the cross-lingual gap.
-We demonstrate a simple prompt instruction to reduce the response variance, which improved target accuracy by 20-25\% across different models.
+Large Language Models (LLMs) act as a bridge by acquiring knowledge from a \emph{source} language and making it accessible when queried using \emph{target} languages.
+A \emph{cross-lingual gap} is a drop in accuracy incurred when querying knowledge in a target language rather than the source language.
+Existing research focused on modeling or training failures leading to cross-lingual gaps.
+In this work, we take an alternative view to characterize the nature of cross-lingual error, and hypothesize that the variance of responses in the target language is a key cause of this gap.
+For the first time, we formalize the cross-lingual gap in terms of biased and unbiased errors.
+We empirically validate our hypothesis through multiple inference-time interventions that control variance and reduce the cross-lingual gap.
+We demonstrate a few test-time ensemble methods that reduce response variance, and thereby improve source-target transfer scores by up to 12 absolute points yielding relative gains of 8\% to over 50\% across various LLMs.